Image via Canva

 A Patriot Ledger image

-Mayor Koch, on the other hand, retained a private law firm using taxpayers money to pay for the forms services.
+Mayor Koch, on the other hand, retained a private law firm using taxpayers money to pay for their services.

 Per the South Shore broadsheet, Mayor Koch has seen at least $32,135.36 spent so far to defend the lawsuit, a suit which was filed against City Clerk as she was in charge of certifying petition signatures.

-During closing arguments by the plaintiffs’ counsel, the Harvard team compellingly argued how applicable law did not preclude petition signatures in the fashion 1,397 signatures were rejected by City Clerk personnel and thus a far greater number than the 828 certified signatures the petition fell short per the clerk’s count.
+During closing arguments by the plaintiffs’ counsel, the Harvard team compellingly argued how applicable law does not call for petition signatures to be rejected in the fashion that 1,397 signatures were rejected by City Clerk personnel and thus a far greater number than the 828 certified signatures the petition fell short per the clerk’s count.

 Fight on fiercely Harvard!